Underlying indexes designed by Dimensional Fund Advisors

 John Hancock Multifactor Utilities ETF (JHMU)

-“We’re pleased to be able to bring Dimensional’s proven multifactor approach to a broader set of sector ETFs,” said Andrew G. Arnott, president and CEO of John Hancock Investments.
+“We’re pleased to be able to bring Dimensional’s proven multifactor approach to a broader set of sector ETFs,” said Andrew G. Arnott, president and CEO of John Hancock Investment Management.
 “Investors are increasingly looking for a better way to achieve equity market beta than relying solely on traditional capitalization-weighted indexes, and our lineup of John Hancock Multifactor ETFs now provides a broad range of tools for doing just that.”

 Dimensional started applying the concept of multifactor investing more than 30 years ago, and today the firm is one of the most respected managers in the industry.
 Dimensional’s approach is rooted in decades of academic research into the factors that drive expected returns, along with a record of delivering results to investors.